10sr/term-run-el/README.md

 However, this function does not provide the feature to invoke programs *with arguments*.

-Here comes `term-run`, which provide functions to invoke programs in a terminal-emulator buffer with arguments.
+Here comes `term-run`, which provides functions to invoke programs in a terminal buffer with arguments.
-For example, you can run `git` command with any arguments in terminal buffer by typing `M-x term-run-shell-command RET git commit RET`.
+For example, you can run `git` command with any arguments in terminal buffer.
+Try typing `M-x term-run-shell-command RET git commit RET` !